Nsayre/nds-docs/guides/Git.rst

 what they changed, and for what purpose.
 Preservation of changes prevents data loss, and allows easily confirming software behavior between versions.

 A VCS extends the concept of saving a project beyond a singular view of its current state to capturing its history over time.
 The history of a git repository takes the shape of a tree, formed of instances of code changes called "commits".

 The structure of the history of a git repository forms a tree, which traces a line from the creation of the repository to the end of each branch, which is called a "head".

 Version control systems are essential for modern collaborative software development.

 Git Hosting Services
 ^^^^^^^^^^^^^^^^^^^^
 Github and Gitlab are examples of services that host git repositories and provide additional features.
 Despite not being affiliated with the original git project, they provide cloud hosting of repositories and useful features.

 Git hosting services provide notable features such as pull requests, issue tracking, and project management that facilitate project collaboration.

 Most software development with git occurs via a hosting service.

 Terminology
 ^^^^^^^^^^^
-| **Remote Repo**: A git repo hosted elsewhere (Could be Github, could be elsewhere on your machine).
+**Remote Repo**: A git repo hosted elsewhere (Could be Github, could be elsewhere on your machine).

+**Origin**: The default name for a repo that you cloned from.

-| **Commit**: A unit of code-change that advances Git history.
+**Commit**: A unit of code-change that advances Git history.
 Commits should be a cohesive change to code, and should include messages that describe the scope of the change and potentially its purpose.

-| **Staging**: Selecting changes to be committed.
+**Staging**: Selecting changes to be committed.

 Setup
 ^^^^^
 Git has configuration at the system, user, and repository level.
 It is necessary to configure your username and email because this information will be tied to your commit history.

 .. code-block:: text

    # Set git username and email globally
    $ git config --global user.name "<FULL_NAME>"
    $ git config --global user.email <EMAIL_ADDRESS>
-   # Optionally you may want to specify the default text editor for commit messages or the default branch name
+   # Optionally you may want to specify the default text editor for commit
+   # messages or the default branch name
    $ git config --global core.editor nvim
    $ git config --global init.defaultBranch main